 “Maybe you can go around?”
-Thana suggested.
+Morri suggested.
 But with all of the cars pressing against his own at all sides, it couldn’t be easily performed.
 She offered another proposal: “maybe you can go down and talk with him?”
-Brandon was beginning to become uneasy as he felt her words gnaw at his patience.
+Brandon was beginning to become uneasy and her words were beginning to annoy him.
 The sound of car horns began to blare from the vehicles in the vicinity as the city became more and more restless with this hindrance.
 As the cars began to inch closer and closer, and as the clamor of the sounds from car horns became louder and louder, Brandon became conscious of his seclusion.
 He was estranged from the city— an innocent criminal.
 The hands of the clocktower— the invisible hands of the city— seized him and moved him.
 They urged him to push forward, to press on, to pursue.
 He glanced at the green traffic light, and he glanced at the boy on the street.
-Thana peeked at him and she knew.
+Morri peeked at him and she knew.
 She told him to wait, he was just one of many, regardless of whether or not he moved, it wouldn’t matter.
 He turned to look at her, his lips quivering with pure terror and anticipation.
 He pressed onto the gas pedal and he accelerated towards the boy— chasing and escaping.

 The boy’s body lay before the car upon impact.
 The city halted once more.
 Drivers got out of the vehicles to watch.
-Some gasped and murmured at the sight of the body strewn across the road; others stood still, crossed their arms, and watched with aloof expressions on their faces.
+Some gasped and murmured at the sight of the body strewn across the road, others stood still, crossed their arms, and watched with aloof expressions on their faces.
 Brandon stepped out of his car, reached into his bag, and pulled out the Trainer.
-He marched up to the body as the citizens shared amused whispers and glances amongst themselves.
+He stepped towards the body as the citizens shared amused whispers and glances amongst themselves.
 Suddenly, a groan was produced from the boy’s lips as his body shifted in place and the crowd that now surrounded the scene of the incident began to talk amongst themselves.